Manish3234/WTP-Converter-/README.md

 CAMERA_INDEX=1
 ```

-Also make sure another application such as Zoom, Teams, or a browser is not currently using the webcam.

 ---

-## No images are being captured
+## No images are captured

-Check:
+Check the value of:

 ```text
 CAPTURE_INTERVAL_SECONDS
 ```

-For testing, use:
+For testing:

 ```text
 CAPTURE_INTERVAL_SECONDS=5
 ```

-Also make sure the camera window is active.
+Also verify that the camera feed is working correctly.

 ---

-## PDF is not created
+## PDF is not generated

-If you see:
+If the program reports:

 ```text
 No captured images found.
 ```

-check that the `captures/` directory contains:
+check the `captures/` directory.

+It should contain image files with one of these extensions:

 ```text
 .png